 It’s important to manage UX design documentation (feedback, statistics, prototypes, code) – you will use it for scaling and maintenance.
 If you collect all the data properly, there will be little work to do on the UX design process cycle as the product moves along – and you can focus on more demanding marketing or promotional activities.

 UX-design lays the foundation for your company’s success.
 If done right, this foundation can serve you for years and barely need any improvements.
-Still, you need to be ready to make changes anytime – the market can surprise you with new technologies and offer a surprising twist.
+Still, you need to be ready to make changes anytime – the market can impress you with new technologies and offer a surprising twist.
 Contact us for outstanding user experience implementation.